 EAL launches driving simulator award for specialist Centre

-A VIRTUAL reality driving training centre has officially opened its doors – utilising EAL awards to qualify fleets of drivers at haulage firms, emergency services and local authorities.
+A virtual reality driving training centre has officially opened its doors – utilising EAL awards to qualify fleets of drivers at haulage firms, emergency services and local authorities.

 The cutting-edge centre was launched by Tadea, an energy efficiency specialist, at their Washington-based Effective Transport Solutions facility, near Sunderland.
 Utilising EAL’s Level 1 Award in Effective Driving Techniques, the centre will help fleet motoring become safer, greener and more financially sustainable.

-Julia Chippendale, Managing Director of EAL, the specialist awarding organisation for industry qualifications, said: “Tadea’s state-of-the-art driving simulators are hugely impressive and will help to make driving safer and greener – not to mention save costs for organsiations using fleets of drivers.
+Julia Chippendale, Managing Director of EAL, the specialist awarding organisation for industry qualifications, said: “Tadea’s state-of-the-art driving simulators are hugely impressive and will help to make driving safer and greener – not to mention save costs for organisations using fleets of drivers.
 I am very proud that EAL is playing an important role.”

 He said: “I’m hugely impressed with Tadea’s driver education initiatives.
 This is the sort of programme that should be rolled out across the UK, from schools to the workplace.
 The benefits to society from safer driving and fuel efficiency add up to hundreds of millions.”